kessix/kessix/README.md

 ## 🚀 About Me

-I'm a SRE e DevOps and a infrastructure developer.
+I'm a SRE & DevOps and a infrastructure developer.

 ## 🛠 Skills